masich/DataB/README.md

             .addProviderFactory(new SQLiteProviderFactory())
             //Path to your database.
 You also can use a full path like "jdbc:sqlite:sample.db" .addDatabaseSrc("sample.db")
-            //Converter for saving custom classes (which are not DataB Entities) into database .addConverterFactory(new GsonConverterFactory())
+            //Converter for saving custom classes (which are not DataB Entities) into a database .addConverterFactory(new GsonConverterFactory())
             .build();